Luck is what happens when preparation meets opportunity.Seneca

 In 2016, I created and patented a consumer product (Package Guard).
 It is by far the most frustrating journey of any of my companies.

 I have also developed a successful consulting practice both online and offline of helping others get their idea into the hands of a paying customer.
 This has been the most rewarding for me.

-My wife and I started a nonprofit called Survive the Streets, 19 years ago and today it continues to grow and we help more and more people who live in shelters or who are almost living on the streets.
+My wife and I started a nonprofit called Survive the Streets in 1999 and today it continues to grow and we help more and more people who live in shelters or who are almost living on the streets.
 Extremely humbling and eye opening.

-I also absolutely love public speaking (check out my speaking page here) in front of audiences of founders, inventors or creatives with a message of “Getting an Idea Started” or “How to Fail it or Nail it.”
+I also absolutely love public speaking (check out my speaking page here) in front of audiences of founders, inventors or creatives with a message of “Getting an Idea Started” or “How to Fail it or Nail it and Sell it.”